Sv443-Network/UserUtils/README-summary.md

     - [`NonEmptyArray`](https://github.com/Sv443-Network/UserUtils#nonemptyarray) - any array that should have at least one item
     - [`NonEmptyString`](https://github.com/Sv443-Network/UserUtils#nonemptystring) - any string that should have at least one character
     - [`LooseUnion`](https://github.com/Sv443-Network/UserUtils#looseunion) - a union that gives autocomplete in the IDE but also allows any other value of the same type
+    - [`Prettify`](https://github.com/Sv443-Network/UserUtils#prettify) - expands a complex type into a more readable format while keeping functionality the same

 <br><br>